proglang/SystemF/readme.md

-# System F in Agda
+# Stratified System F in Agda